rafaelribeiro99/CapybaraProject/README.md

 - Run all the tests from the Click Commit feature

 It is possible to run individual test cases.
 Tags for individual test cases are in the test plan document.

+# Reports
+Reports will be generated as a HTML file and will be stored inside the 'report' folder inside the project